tayyaba-ali/Learning-Typescript-from-Sir-Ishaq-Bhojani/class-01/README.md

 converted in the javascript because our browser understands javascript not the typescript.
 So we work on the typescript the then typescript convert our typescript

-into javascript whivh then executed by the browser.
+into javascript which then executed by the browser.
 It is much important as the freelancers expect the javasctipt developer to be have expertise on javascript.

 It is also involving in the upcoming Web 3.0